rpede/MobileProgramming24/_advanced_state/password_manager.md

 }
 ```

-The `Protection` class can create en encryption key from a password.
+The `Protection` class can create an encryption key from a password.
 It can then encrypt and decrypt a vault with the key.

 It can be instantiated with different algorithms, but also provides a